LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-When using the ARKStep time-stepping module, if there are changes to the linear solver specifications, the user should make the appropriate calls to either the linear solver objects themselves, or to the ARKLS interface routines, as described in Section :numref:`Usage.ARKStep.LinearSolvers`.
+When using the ARKStep time-stepping module, if there are changes to the linear solver specifications, the user should make the appropriate calls to either the linear solver objects themselves, or to the ARKLS interface routines, as described in :numref:`ARKODE.Usage.ARKStep.LinearSolvers`.
 Otherwise, all solver inputs set previously remain in effect.

 One important use of the :c:func:`ARKStepReInit()` function is in the